Cosmic (super)strings with a time-varying tension: Cosmic strings in String Theory

-which depends very weakly on the volume.
+with $A$ a model-dependent, order one number (at weak warping).
+This depends very weakly in the volume.
 It is worth noting that brane-antibrane inflation, which naturally produces cosmic superstrings at its endpoint, has recently been reasessed~\cite{Burgess:2022nbx,Cicoli:2024bwq} and a potential with a hierarchical separation between the inflationary and late-time scales has been obtained.
 The volume modulus would evolve from its value during inflation to its exponentially large value at the true, late-time minimum, providing a concrete example of the ideas motivating this article.